Did you know that limping, anxiety, reduced appetite and even diarrhea can be signs of back pain in dogs?

 RELATED: More natural joint pain supplements for dogs …

 Omega-3s offer similar anti-inflammatory benefits.
 Omega-3 helps support and improve joint health, heart health and brain development.

 Research shows that omega-3 fatty acids can help regulate and reduce the effects of arthritis in dogs.
 But don’t just reach for a bottle of fish oil.
 Fish oil is extremely vulnerable to oxidative damage, which can actually make things worse.

 RELATED: Why fish oil is an incomplete source to omega-3s …

 Instead, feed small fish like sardines or mackerel.
 These contain fewer toxins and metals than other common sources of fish oil.
 Kelp is also a good option.

 A sling or harness might also be beneficial for your pet.
-Use these to help your dog up stairs, into the car, or when navigating rough terrain.
+Use these to help your dog upstairs, into the car, or when navigating rough terrain.
 A leash causes added pressure to your dog’s neck, causing further spinal discomfort.
-Meanwhile, a sling or harness can be wrapped around her hind legs for better support.
+Meanwhile, you can use a sling or harness around her hind legs for better support.

 IVDD can limit your dog’s ability to do all the things dogs love to do – from chasing squirrels to chasing their tails.
-Combining natural supplements, therapy, and mobility aids will ensure pain-free healing.
+Combining natural supplements, therapy, and mobility aids will help with pain-free healing.
 Surgery and prescription pain medications don’t need to be the go-to solution.